The easiest way to search, compare and book a campervan hire in the Red Centre

 Wintersun Cabin and Caravan Park sits at 1 North Stuart Highway in Alice Springs.
 It is just around two kilometers away from Alice Springs’ centre and offers fast access to the area’s attractions.
 The establishment’s on-site facilities include a barbecue area, camp kitchen, car park, communal kitchen, iron, laundry, swimming pool, public telephone and safety deposit box.

-Top Attractions in Red Centre
+Top attractions in Red Centre

 Ayers Rock or Uluru sits 335 kilometers south west of Alice Springs.
 It is a large sandstone rock formation hailed as a World Heritage Site for its beauty and historical importance.
 Uluru is recognised as the country’s most iconic natural landmark with its 1,142 feet length and its constant changing of colour.
 The huge rock usually features a somewhat glowing red hue during dawn and sunset.